-Weddings have been a central event in the lives of couples since humanity introduced them.
+Weddings have been a central event in brides’ life since humanity introduced them.
 Thus, it is only natural that there are thousands of beliefs and superstitions across cultures and ages.
-Some of these wedding day superstitions are very popular even today!
+Some of these wedding day superstitions are very popular even nowadays!

 If someone drops the rings – they will die